FREQUENCY TO VOLTAGE CONVERTER CIRCUITS

 Photo Credit circuittoday

-This IC is basically a voltage to frequency converter but it can be used as a frequency to voltage converter.
-Its applications also include A to D conversion and long term integration.
+This IC is basically a voltage to frequency converter, but we can also use it as a frequency to voltage converter.
+Its applications also include analog-to-digital conversion and long-term integration.

-These converters are used in wide range of applications such as communication, power control, measurement and instrumentation systems etc.
+These converters are useful in a wide range of applications, such as communication, power control, measurement and instrumentation systems, etc.

 We will discuss the following applications in detail: